Reflections on the design, applications and implementations of the normative specification language eFLINT: Implementations

 \item The translation addresses the Haskell interpreter's problems with reasoning by default, opting for the stable model semantics of Clingo.

 \item The runtime performance of eFLINT code is significantly improved, especially in regards to the evaluation of derivation rules, benefitting from the years of development and optimisation efforts that went into the Clingo solver.
 Clingo's superior performance has been demonstrated at international competitions~\cite{DBLP:journals/ai/CalimeriGMR16}.
-Performance experiments comparing the two implementations of eFLINT are reported in \Cref{sec:performance}.